 Fresnel: (with outdoor light) Patrick Demarchelier

 One of the best methods of lighting is to use natural light… light from the sun!
 You can photograph during the golden hour with the sun behind, and a touch off to the side of your subject.
-Do it and you will have tremendous lighting, man-made lighting, cannot complete with, in my view.
+Do it and you will have tremendous lighting, that man-made lighting cannot complete with, in my view.
 Jose Villa is a photographer who use this technique all the time.
 Alpenglow is a good free app to help find your golden hour.

 Paramount lighting: Light coming from directly above and in front of the subject